-Change management experts know resistance to organizational change is common – especially for those who prefer the tried and true or for those who perceive that they have something to lose.
+Change management simulation participants learn that resistance to organizational change is powerful — especially for those who prefer the tried and true or for those who perceive that they have something to lose.
 But, companies, teams, and people need to change and adapt to compete.

 Change Can Be Threatening